Naoki-Tani/Naoki-Tani.github.io/_pages/publications.md

 Presentations
 ======

+- "Quantifying the Causes of Industrial Wage Inequality and the Skill Premium in a Global Economy" on March 19, 2025, at [The 7 th KIER-CAPS Research Workshop on Applied Economics](https://www.caps.kier.kyoto-u.ac.jp/events/the-7th-kier-caps-research-workshop-on-applied-economics/)

 - "Robust Estimation of Japan’s Gini Coefficient of Individuals’ Earned Income Using Household Survey and Tax Data" on February 17, 2025, at Ryukoku University Seminar

 - "Robust Estimation of Japan’s Gini Coefficient of Individuals’ Earned Income Using Household Survey and Tax Data" on February 14, 2025, at [The 6 th KIER-CAPS Research Workshop on Applied Economics](https://www.caps.kier.kyoto-u.ac.jp/events/the-6-th-kier-caps-research-workshop-on-applied-economics/)